Restoration work at Oxburgh Hall continues

 " The continued works to the house have provided us with an opportunity to discover more about this beautiful home and surrounding landscape, and explore its history in a new and exciting way.
 I hope visitors will join us on this journey and keep returning to see how we're getting on."

-Throughout Spring and Summer 2017, a team of builders, architects and specialist engineers got into every knook and cranny of Oxburgh's roofline.
-Roof tiles, timbers and chimneys were lifted, thoroughly examined and replaced by our team of heritage experts to find out what needs to be done.
+Over the past few years, a team of builders, architects and specialist engineers got into every knook and cranny of Oxburgh's roofline.
+Roof tiles, timbers and chimneys have been lifted, thoroughly examined and replaced by our team of heritage experts to find out what needs to be done.
+We invited bat surveyors, pest surveyors and many other wonderful specialist surveyors needed to gain the information required to plan the work correctly.
 We took the surveys as far as they could go, revealing new layers of its history and learning a lot along the way.
 It has been a fascinating journey through the ages, discovering the development of building techniques throughout the centuries.
-Now that we have the information we need we will be planning for restoration and repair work to start in 2018.
+Now that we have the information we need we will be swarming over the information in order to thoroughly plan the work, and make sure we do it right.
+The major work is expected to commence in 2019.
 However, we also found out that a couple of the chimneys require immediate work.
 Next time you visit you will notice scaffold now securing a couple of the chimneys.